 In order to work with its actors, The Screen Actors Guild mandates you must work with one of their allowed entertainment payroll services.
 There’s no way around it.

 In the simplest terms, SAG payroll companies cut checks or direct deposit to your actors.

-In broader terms, SAG payroll companies determine the taxes to withhold, ensure that gross wages are calculated correctly, and see to it that actors are paid and SAG Benefits receive its funds for pension and health.
+In broader terms, film payroll companies determine the taxes to withhold, ensure that gross wages are calculated correctly, and see to it that actors are paid and SAG Benefits receive its funds for pension and health.

 Each week, they process payment in accordance with SAG rules.